The average age of a soldier in many units

 Five second fuses only last three seconds.

-Don't ever be the first, don't ever be the last, and don't ever volunteer to do anything.
+Don't ever be the first, don't ever be the last, and don't ever

 Bravery is being the only one who knows you're afraid.